CMA-ES/moarchiving/README.md

 13. [Performance tests](#13-performance-tests)

 ### 1. Initialization
-The MOArchive object can be created using the `get_archive` function by providing a list of objective values, a reference point, or at least the number of objectives.
-Note that additional solutions can always be added using `add` or `add_list` functions, but the reference point cannot be changed once the object is initialized.
-A list of information strings can be provided for each solution, which will be stored as long as the corresponding solution remains in the archive (e.g., the x values of the solution).
-At any time, the list of non-dominated solution and their corresponding information can be accessed.
+The MOArchive object can be created using the `get_mo_archive` function by providing a list of objective values, a reference point, or at least the number of objectives.
+Further solutions can always be added using `add` or `add_list` methods, but the reference point cannot be changed once the instance is created.
+A list of information strings can be provided for each element, which will be stored as long as the corresponding element remains in the archive (e.g., the x values of the element).
+At any time, the list of non-dominated elements and their corresponding information can be accessed.

 ```python